Klasss4Web/facl-locker-room/README.md

 # FACL Locker Room Web

 ## About this project
-FACL locker room web is a simple web app created with React and styled with Bootstrap and vanilla css.
+FACL locker room web is a simple responsive web app created with React and styled with Bootstrap and vanilla css.
 This project takes an offline first approach, Users are fetched from a remote database and users can be added to the users table, strictly on the frontend.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Github Repository